Antisocial personality disorder: Epidemiology

-The estimated lifetime prevalence of ASPD amongst the general population falls within 1 to 4%, skewed towards men with 6% and 2% women.
-As seen in two North American studies and two European studies, ASPD is more commonly seen in men than in women, with men three to five times more likely to be diagnosed with ASPD than women.
+The estimated lifetime prevalence of ASPD amongst the general population falls within 1% to 4%, skewed towards 6% men and 2% women.
 The prevalence of ASPD is even higher in selected populations, like prisons, where there is a preponderance of violent offenders.
 It has been found that the prevalence of ASPD among prisoners is just under 50%.
+According to one study (n=23000), the prevalence of ASPD in prisoners is 47% in men and 21% in women.
+Thus, with only 27-31% of patients with ASPD seeing an improvement in symptoms over time, statistically around one third (33%) of male prisoners will not see any improvement in their symptoms, and are thus essentially prognostically hopeless.
+The corresponding percentage of female prisoners with statistically no chance of improvement in symptoms is around 15% or roughly one in six.
 Similarly, the prevalence of ASPD is higher among patients in alcohol or other drug (AOD) use treatment programs than in the general population, suggesting a link between ASPD and AOD use and dependence.
 As part of the Epidemiological Catchment Area (ECA) study, men with ASPD were found to be three to five times more likely to excessively use alcohol and illicit substances than those men without ASPD.
-While ASPD occurs more often in men than women, there was found to be increased severity of this substance use in women with ASPD.
+There was found to be increased severity of this substance use in women with ASPD.
 In a study conducted with both men and women with ASPD, women were more likely to misuse substances compared to their male counterparts.

 Homelessness is also common amongst people with ASPD.
 A study on 31 youths of San Francisco and 56 youths in Chicago found that 84% and 48% of the homeless met the diagnostic criteria for ASPD respectively.
 Another study on the homeless found that 25% of participants had ASPD.

 Individuals with ASPD are at an elevated risk for suicide.
 Some studies suggest this increase in suicidality is in part due to the association between suicide and symptoms or trends within ASPD, such as criminality and substance use.
-Offspring of people with ASPD are also at risk.
+Children of people with ASPD are also at risk.
 Some research suggests that negative or traumatic experiences in childhood, perhaps as a result of the choices a parent with ASPD might make, can be a predictor of delinquency later on in the child's life.
-Additionally, with variability between situations, children of a parent with ASPD may face consequences of delinquency if they're raised in an environment in which crime and violence is common.
+Additionally, with variability between situations, children of a parent with ASPD may face consequences of delinquency if they are raised in an environment in which crime and violence is common.
 Suicide is a leading cause of death among youth who display antisocial behavior, especially when mixed with delinquency.
 Incarceration, which could come as a consequence of actions from a person with ASPD, is a predictor for suicide ideation in youth.